-Our sample reports are available for Service Desk, Desktop Support and Contact Center professionals worldwide.
+Our sample reports are available for Service Desk, Desktop Support, and Contact Center peer group benchmarks, benchmarking data files, and industry benchmarks.

 A range of free and downloadable whitepapers

-Jeff Rumburg is the winner of the Ron Muns Lifetime Achievement Award, is a featured HDI and ICMI contributor, was named to HDI’s Top 25 Thought Leaders list for five years, and has served on HDI’s Strategic Advisory Board.
+Jeff Rumburg is the winner of the Ron Muns Lifetime Achievement Award, is a featured HDI and ICMI contributor, was named to HDI’s Top 25 Thought Leaders list on seven occasions, and has served on HDI’s Strategic Advisory Board.
 He is co-founder and Managing Partner of MetricNet, LLC, where he is responsible for global strategy, product development, and client engagement delivery.
 As a leading expert in benchmarking and re-engineering, Mr. Rumburg authored a best- selling book on benchmarking, and has been retained as a benchmarking expert by such iconic companies as American Express, USAA, Coca Cola, and Emory Healthcare.

 Jeff will be speaking at a number of events this year.
 Plan to attend one or more of the events below!